Stenger, Mary Lou

 The school-based peer-mentoring program will address the need for youth to feel valued in their community, increase school attendance and teach social emotional skills.
 The high school seniors will be trained in EmoSmart Leadership curriculum and pass the knowledge on to middle school youth.
 Mentors will receive 30 hours of training before they meet with the middle school youth.
 They will meet once a week in a school setting for the entire school year.
 The mentoring will be on a one-to-one basis.
 This program will use best practices for program design.
 Both Mentor and mentee will benefit from their interactions.
 This author intends for Douglas County Partners and similar organizations to use this information to expand their mentoring programs.

 Date of Award

 © Jessica Summers

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Summers, Jessica, "Starting a School-Based Peer Mentoring Program for Douglas County Partners" (2006).
-All Regis University Theses.
+Student Publications.
 409.